-Student loan trust receivables underlying third-party investors' interests are recorded in PCI loans and the related debt issued by the trusts is reported in long-term borrowings.
+Student loan trust receivables are recorded in PCI loans and the related debt issued by the trusts is reported in long-term borrowings.
 The assets of the trusts are restricted from being sold or pledged as collateral for other borrowings and the cash flows from these restricted assets may be used only to pay obligations of the trusts.
 With the exception of the trusts' restricted assets, the trusts and investors have no recourse to the Company's other assets or the Company's general credit for a shortage in cash flows.

-During 2018, the Company exercised its option to accelerate the repayment of remaining outstanding securities, fully repaying the debt on one of the trusts.
-Currently there is one trust from which issued securities remain outstanding to investors.
+Securities issued to investors are outstanding from only one of the two remaining student loan securitization trusts.
 Principal payments on the long-term secured borrowings are made as cash is collected on the underlying loans that are used as collateral on the secured borrowings.
 The Company does not have access to cash collected by the securitization trust until cash is released in accordance with the trust indenture agreement.
 Similar to the credit card securitizations, the Company continues to own and service the accounts that generate the student loan receivables held by the trust and receives servicing fees from the trust based on a percentage of the principal balance outstanding.
 Although the servicing fee income offsets the fee expense related to the trust and thus is eliminated in consolidation, failure to service the transferred loan receivables in accordance with contractual requirements could lead to a termination of the servicing rights and the loss of future servicing income, net of related expenses.